-A review is required prior to forwarding a discontinuance recommendation and must address the following as applicable:
+A viability review is required prior to forwarding a program initiation or discontinuance proposal and must have taken into consideration the following:

 - 1. The impact on students and student success; - 2.
-The impact on the comprehensiveness and balance of offerings across the college curriculum and within the district: - 3.
+The impact on the comprehensiveness and balance of offerings across the college curriculum and within the district; - 3.
 The impact the educational and budget-planning process used at the institution; - 4.
 The positive and/or negative impact on transfer to four-year colleges and universities; - 5.
 The effects of the program on local businesses and industries; - 6.
 The effects of the program on faculty and staff; - 7.
-Provisions that can and should be made for students in progress to complete their educational goals.
+In the case of program discontinuance, provisions that can and should be made for students in progress to complete their educational goals.

-Academic Senate will establish a Program Discontinuance Review Ad Hoc Committee
+Academic Senate will establish a Viability Review Ad Hoc Committee

-- The process of Program Discontinuance Review is carried out by an Ad Hoc committee organized by the Academic Senate. - The Ad Hoc Committee exists until it files its recommendations.
-Membership on the Review Committee should include clerical support and the following members: - o The Academic Senate President or Designee - 1 Faculty member from the discipline under consideration - 1 Department Chair (selected by the Chairs) - o The Curriculum Committee Chair or designee - 1 CTA representative - The Vice President of Instruction - The Dean of research and planning (or designee) - 1 Academic Dean - Articulation Officer - Student (selected by the Student Senate) - Classified - o Community and or others deemed necessary by the Academic Senate Exec
+- The process of Viability Review is carried out by an Ad Hoc committee organized by the Academic Senate for the purpose of Program Initiation, or Program Discontinuance. - The Viability Review Ad Hoc Committee exists until it files its recommendations.
+Membership on

+Approved by CHC Academic Senate: 12.3.14 Approved by Crafton Council 9.22.15 the Review Committee should include clerical support and the following members:

+- The Academic Senate President or Designee

+- 1 Faculty member from the discipline under consideration

+- 1 Department Chair (selected by the Chairs)

+- The Curriculum Committee Chair or designee

+- 1 CTA representative

+- The Vice President of Instruction

+- The Dean of research and planning (or designee)

+- o 1 Academic Dean

+- o Articulation Officer

+- Student (selected by the Student Senate)

+- Classified (selected by the Classified Senate preferably from admissions and records

+- Community and or others deemed necessary by the Academic Senate Exec

-(Note: if/when the Program Discontinuance Review Ad Hoc Committee is asked to convene during an employee's non-service days - the employees will be compensated per the contract).
+(Note: if/when the viability review committee is asked to convene during an employee's non-service days - the employees will be compensated per the contract).

-Once a Program Discontinuance Review Ad Hoc Committee has been formed, it will meet to elect a chair and establish a specific plan for the study it is about to undertake.
+Once a Viability Review Ad Hoc Committee has been formed, it will meet to elect a chair and establish a specific plan for the study it is about to undertake.